The High-Frequency and Rare Events Barriers to Neural Closures of Atmospheric Dynamics: Irregular transitions, rare events and learning consequences

 To count the transitions from one lobe to the other one thus proceeds as follows.
 Given our 500-yr long simulation of $y_3(t)$ we first find the local maxima and minima that are above $y_b$ and below $y_a$, respectively.
 No transition occurs between consecutive such local maxima or minima.
 A transition occurs only when a local maximum above $y_b$ is immediately followed by a local minimum below $y_a$ or vice versa.
 If a local maximum is immediately followed by a local minimum, the intermediate time instant at which the trajectory goes below zero is identified as the transition instant, and the other way around if a local minimum is immediately followed by a local maximum.
-These transition times characterized this way allow us to count the sojourn times in a lobe and display the distribution of these sojourn times shown in Figs.~\ref{Fig_sojourn}C and F.
+These transition times characterized this way allow us to count the sojourn times in a lobe and display the distribution of these sojourn times shown in Figures \ref{Fig_sojourn}C and \ref{Fig_sojourn}F.

 These lobe sojourn time distributions reveal a striking difference between the HLF and slow chaotic regimes.
-In the HLF case, we observe indeed that the solution can stay in one lobe for a period of time that can be arbitrarily long (see solution's segment between $t=763$ and $t=893$ shown in blue in Fig.~\ref{Fig_sojourn}B) albeit of probability of occurrence vanishing exponentially as shown in Fig.~\ref{Fig_sojourn}C. As a comparison, the transitions between the attractor's lobes occur at a much more regular pace in the slow chaotic regime (see Fig.~\ref{Fig_sojourn}E) in which the solutions to the L80 model are void of fast oscillations.
-In this case, the distribution of sojourn times drops quickly below a 60-day duration barrier (Fig.~\ref{Fig_sojourn}F).
+In the HLF case, we observe indeed that the solution can stay in one lobe for a period of time that can be arbitrarily long (see solution's segment between $t=763$ and $t=893$ shown in blue in Figure \ref{Fig_sojourn}B) albeit of probability of occurrence vanishing exponentially as shown in Figure \ref{Fig_sojourn}C. As a comparison, the transitions between the attractor's lobes occur at a much more regular pace in the slow chaotic regime (see Figure \ref{Fig_sojourn}E) in which the solutions to the L80 model are void of fast oscillations.
+In this case, the distribution of sojourn times drops quickly below a 60-day duration barrier (Figure \ref{Fig_sojourn}F).

-One can thus argue that such rare events with an exponential distribution are troublesome for the derivation of a reliable slow neural closure.
-They add diversity in the temporal distribution of the time series patterns that explain the sensitivity results shown in Fig.~\ref{Fig_BE_vs_slowNN_closures}.
-Indeed, a random selection of the training set may contain temporal episodes that are more skewed towards one lobe than those in a predefined set, confusing this way the learning procedure.
+These rare events, following an exponential distribution, pose a significant challenge for developing reliable slow neural closures.
+They introduce diversity in the temporal patterns of the time series, which contributes to the sensitivity issues observed in Figure \ref{Fig_BE_vs_slowNN_closures}.
+A random training set might be skewed towards one lobe duration more than a predefined set, leading to confusion in the learning process for the neural network.